Boqian-Ma/dutch_auction/README.md

 # Dutch Auction smart contracts

-see `REAEME.pdf` for detailed design
+see `REAEME.pdf` for detailed design, gas and security analysis, and how to get started.